omer-priel/networking-final/README.md

 Type: Request Layer
 Path: path of the file on the server

+The Uploaded Data: \
+If the first byte is 1 then its file \
+Else, if the first byte is 0 its a directory

-* If the file exists, delete it
+* If exists file or directory, delete it
-* Create the file
+* Create the file / directory

 **Download Request Layer**